 If you’d like to consider sponsoring a child, you can find out more by clicking here.

-Please remember the children and staff at Potters Village in your prayers, especially Idah, our Administrator, in charge of the site, Jovia, the nurse in charge of the Medical Centre, and the two clinical officers Davis and Rodgers.
-Dr Nicci is currently on home leave in South Africa, her plans to also spend time in the UK have been put on hold as all the borders are closed.
+Please continue to remember the children and staff at Potter’s Village in your prayers, especially Idah, our Administrator, in charge of the site; Jovia, the nurse in charge of the Medical Centre, Dr Nicci, the clinical officers Davis and Rodgers, and all the Medical Centre team.

 Sr Jovia explains some of the problems they are having which underlie our campaign for funds to continue to pay the staff, thus keeping the Medical Centre, and the fantastic service they provide, going.